xrdocs/8000/_tutorials/cisco-8000-disk-encryption.md

 </pre>
 </div>

-Additional, there is no secured partition mounted:
+Additionaly, there is no secured partition mounted:

 <div class="highlighter-rouge">
 <pre class="highlight">